golang-leipzig/golang-leipzig.github.io/content/posts/meetup-8-invitation.md

 We will have input presentations on two topics:

 * A custom deployment utility for Pull Requests written in Go
-* An overview about the new module proxy, [introduced in Go 1.13](https://proxy.golang.org/)
+* [Go module proxy](https://proxy.golang.org/) internals and pitfalls to consider when developing one yourself

 As always, please bring your projects, questions, findings.
 Spontaneous lightning talks and other inputs are welcome, too.